web-stuff-98/go-social-media/README.md

 # Server

-I used Go 1.2 for the backend, and hosted it using Heroku and Docker.
+I used Go for the backend, and hosted it using Heroku and Docker.
 I used net/http, gorilla mux router and gorilla websocket.
 I used MongoDB as the database and Redis for storing rate limiter data.
 I started with Gorm and postgres but changed my mind when I realized that doing cascading deletes and relationships is convoluted compared to using Prisma as a SQL ORM, or just using MongoDB and changestreams, I was going to go with Prisma to begin with but the Prisma ORM for Golang is defunct.
 I didn't write any tests for the Go server because I was more interested in just using Go, but I did run it with the -race option to check for data races and resolve them.
+I managed to get it to run on Heroku with Docker eventually by trying random commands that looked right and combining old medium articles and blog posts.

 ## Server stuff